nguyenhads/learn-python/SOLID-principles/README.md

 ## **Single Responsibility Principle (SRP)**

-- A class should only have one reason to change.
+- A class should only have one responsibility.
 For example, a class that handles database connections should not also be responsible for rendering HTML.

 ```python
 # Bad example